The Power Station (band): Origins

 On 23 July 1983, Duran Duran's charity concert at Villa Park in aid of Mencap, a UK charity, took place in Birmingham.
 Duran Duran had been known to be huge fans of Robert Palmer, so he was invited to participate.

 After Duran Duran's third album, Seven and the Ragged Tiger, the members of the band took a planned short hiatus, going into two projects.
-One of these was the band Arcadia, featuring frontman Simon Le Bon and keyboardist Nick Rhodes, which maintained the melodic and atmospheric aspects of Duran Duran's previous recordings.
+One of these was the band Arcadia, featuring frontman Simon Le Bon, keyboardist Nick Rhodes, and drummer Roger Taylor, which maintained the melodic and atmospheric aspects of Duran Duran's previous recordings.
 The other was the Power Station, in which bassist John Taylor and guitarist Andy Taylor worked with Palmer, Thompson, and Edwards to explore more rhythmic and aggressive music rooted in funk and rock and roll.
-Roger Taylor was mainly the drummer for Arcadia but also contributed percussion to the Power Station.
+While being mainly the drummer for Arcadia, Roger Taylor also contributed percussion to the Power Station.

-The group began as something of a whim—it was a one-time gathering of friends to provide backing to model and would-be singer Bebe Buell, who wanted to record a cover of the 1971 T. Rex song "Get It On".
+The group began as a one-time gathering of friends to provide backing to model and would-be singer Bebe Buell, who wanted to record a cover of the 1971 T. Rex song "Get It On".
 Both John Taylor and Andy Taylor were eager to branch out from the synthesizer-heavy pop of Duran Duran and play some Led Zeppelin-flavoured rock and roll.
 The participation of their idols from Chic lent the project a horn-inflected funk vibe that meshed surprisingly well with the crunching guitars and booming drums.

 Soon, the project evolved into the idea of a revolving supergroup; a tentative name for the band was Big Brother.
 The original plan for the one-album project was for the three musicians (the two Taylors and Thompson) to provide musical continuity to an album full of material, with a different singer performing on each track.
 Those who were approached included Mick Jagger, Billy Idol, Mars Williams, Richard Butler (of the Psychedelic Furs), and Mick Ronson.

 The group then invited Palmer to record vocals for the track "Communication".
 When he heard that they had recorded demos for "Get It On", he asked to try out vocals on that song as well.
 They decided to record the entire album with him.
 The group was signed with Capitol Records.